Birch Studio family portrait below of unknown sitters

 William Royle of Rusholme, the local historian, noted Liberal Party activist, cotton merchant, and above all the man that 'saved Platt Fields'

 The photograph below is up to you to guess what is intended....................

 Naval Reserve Officer, unknown sitter

-Gallery below of four servicemen, unknown & undated - but presumably WW1 Click your mouse on the image to expand.
+Gallery below of servicemen, unknown & undated - but presumably WW1 Click your mouse on the image to expand.

 Sergeant, WW1, Duke of Lancasters Own